Saturday 3rd August

 Join the East Clare Paddlers, a new kayaking club based at Scariff Harbour, for its’ official launch.
 Connecting the communities of East Clare through “Wellness on the Water”, the club provides kayaking training and trips for a variety of ages and abilities, including beginners.
 New membership welcome.
 The launch of East Clare Paddlers will extend the Blueway Adventure Trail to East Clare.

 |2.00 pm||Kids Fun Zone||Scariff GAA Park and Community Centre|

 A safe and fun-filled afternoon for kids at Scariff GAA Club with lots of activities and games, including minesweeper, slides, mega arenas of fun and obstacle course.
 Suitable for children under 10 years, who must be accompanied by an adult.
 Festival wristband required.

-A leisurely introduction to kayaking while exploring the river from a rarely seen vantage point.
+A leisurely introduction to kayaking while exploring the Scariff river (part of the Lough Derg Blueway) from a rarely seen vantage point.
 Suitable for complete beginners (from 10 years of age), trips on the half hour will be led by expert guides and all equipment is provided.
-Prior booking necessary at O’Meara’s totalhealth Pharmacy, Scariff (061 921 028).
-Festival wristband required.
+Prebooking required at O’Meara’s totalhealth Pharmacy (061 921 028).
+Limited numbers.
+Festival wristband required

 |2.00 pm||Guided Tour of Scariff Community Garden||Community Co-Op|

 Guided Tour of Scariff Community Garden3rd August 2019 2.00 pm

 Come along and join the Head Gardener from the East Clare Community Co-Op, who will give a one hour guided tour of the Scariff Community Garden, including a talk on Community Gardening.
 Festival wristband required.